 Incredible performances aside, this isn’t a movie for everyone.
-This isn’t the type of musical where people randomly break into song now and again, no – here it’s 99% singing.
-Depending on your willingness to accept this (and musicals in general) you will either go along with this heartbreaking story and the world in which it takes place or you’ll roll your eyes and wait for the crying and singing to just stop.
-Also, the songs, minus a few, aren’t the catchy or toe-tapping types either.
-Some folks may also find the running time a little long for their liking – it clocks in at 157 minutes.
+This isn’t the type of musical where people randomly break into song now and again; it’s 99% singing.
+Depending on your willingness to accept this (and musicals in general), you will either go along with this heartbreaking story and the world in which it takes place, or you’ll roll your eyes and wait for the crying and singing to just stop.
+Also, the songs, minus a select few, aren’t the catchy or toe-tapping types either.
+Another point some folks may see as a negative: the running time, clocking in at 157 minutes.

 Tom Hooper has crafted a huge movie with Les MisÃ©rables.
 The sheer scope of what is on display, both technically and dramatically, is to be marveled at.
 His swooping camera captures this grand story with startling confidence.
 Extreme wide-shots to depict the scale of 19th century France and extreme close-ups that, at times quite uncomfortably, places us in such proximity to these characters and their issues that they become impossible to ignore.

 Les MisÃ©rables is an old-fashioned film that uses everything in its arsenal to great effect.
 An exhausting, epic, sweeping musical that truly impresses.